 Differences between GitHub and Git

-GitHub is a service while Git is software.
+GitHub is a service, while Git is software.
 GitHub offers features such as a web-based graphical interface and collaborative interfaces.
 It allows you to build web pages associated with a project and provides other tools that make project management for development projects easier.

 It's more challenging to learn Git on its own than to learn GitHub because Git, in its purity, uses a command line interface to interact with a repository.
 In many cases, you'll also need to use the Git command line tool when cloning GitHub repositories onto your local machine.
 However, it's easier to grasp what's happening when you also have the web interface to refer to.
+You can also use a convenient GitHub desktop application.

 You don't need to use the command line tool if you use Visual Studio Code or GitHub's online code editor.